 John Biguenet is the widely acclaimed author of The Torturer's Apprentice: Stories and Oyster, a novel.
-His stories and poems have appeared in such magazines as Granta, Esquire, North American Review, Playboy, Story, and Zoetrope, as well as a number of anthologies.
-He is the author of several plays, including Wundmale (for German radio), The Vulgar Soul, Shotgun, and Rising Water, which won the National New Play Network Commission Award.
-Another of his plays, Night Train, was developed at the National Theatre in London and debuted in the U.S. in 2011.
+His stories and poems have appeared in such magazines as Granta, Esquire, North American Review, Image, Story, and Zoetrope, as well as a number of anthologies.
+He is the author of several plays, including The Vulgar Soul, Shotgun, and Rising Water, which won the National New Play Network Commission Award.
+Another of his plays, Night Train, was developed at the National Theatre in London.
 He has two new plays premiering in 2013.
 An O. Henry Award winner for his short fiction and a New York Times guest columnist, he is the Robert Hunter Distinguished University Professor at Loyola University in New Orleans.

-Because Paris attracts (and is home to) writers and artists from all over the world, each summer's writing workshop features an eclectic slate of guest lecturers including poets, journalists, screenwriters, travel writers, editors, publishers, literary agents, photographers, filmmakers, performers, and historians.
-Guests in recent years have included literary agents Julie Barer and Sarah Jane Freymann; poets Stuart Dischell, Marvin Bell and Peter Cooley; novelists Binnie Kirschenbaum, Irina Reyn, and Thomas Fox Averill; memoirists Philip Lopate, Eddy L. Harris, and Elisabeth Eaves; critic and blogger Jessa Crispin; film composer Rolfe Kent; and travel writers Jeffrey Tayler, Elliott Hester and Rory MacLean.
+Because Paris attracts (and is home to) writers and artists from all over the world, the writing workshop often hosts guest lecturers, including poets, journalists, screenwriters, travel writers, editors, publishers, literary agents, photographers, filmmakers, performers, and historians.
+Guests in past years have included literary agents Julie Barer and Sarah Jane Freymann; poets Stuart Dischell, Marvin Bell and Peter Cooley; novelists Binnie Kirschenbaum, Irina Reyn, and Thomas Fox Averill; memoirists Philip Lopate, Eddy L. Harris, and Elisabeth Eaves; critic and blogger Jessa Crispin; film composer Rolfe Kent; and travel writers Jeffrey Tayler, Elliott Hester and Rory MacLean.

 To start the application process, send an email to: firstname.lastname@example.org